Months before coronavirus hit Trump’s circle, Iran battled a similar outbreak

 Much more is now known about how the virus spreads than when reports of a mysterious pathogen began circulating the globe in early 2020.

 Indoor and poorly ventilated gatherings where people are crowded together and talking loudly are particularly risky, scientists now agree.
 Men and those above age 60 are at higher risk for complications.
 People who are asymptomatic can pass on the virus, while “superspreaders” — people who heavily shed the virus — account for a majority of known transmission.
-And face masks, public health experts repeatedly recommend, can curb the spread of the virus, in addition to frequent hand washing and social distancing.
+And masks, public health experts repeatedly recommend, can curb the spread of the virus, in addition to frequent hand washing and social distancing.

 ‘Superspreading’ events, triggered by people who may not even know they are infected, propel coronavirus pandemic